 It’s that time of year again when we may start to notice more feathers scattered around the coop than eggs.
 Did someone have a pillow fight in here?
 Are my girls alright?
-Find out exactly why your chickens are losing their feathers- and what you can do to help ease the process.
+Nope.
+It's molting season!
+Find out exactly why your chickens are losing their feathers--and what you can do to help ease the process.

 A mature chicken typically loses his or her older, dull and spent feathers sometime during fall.
-It’s similar to how reptiles shed their skin.
+It’s similar to how reptiles shed their skin--it's a natural 'shedding' that is not a cause for concern, health-wise.

 Your old worn sweatshirt won’t keep you as warm as a new one that hasn’t been through the wash 100 times, right?
 This is the same for your chickens’ feathers.